HomecareHomebase/azure-bake/README.md

 *note: read the section on Environment for a deeper explanation of environment/regions/variables*

+## Bake YAML schema
+At the core of a recipe is the bake.yaml file which drives the deployment of all included recipes.
+The schema documentation can be found [here](./Schema.md)

 ## Bake Environment Structure/Terms

 Bake uses the concept of an "**environment**" as a virtual grouping of deployment resources.
 An environment has to deploy into an Azure subscription, but you can deploy multiple environments into the same subscription.